-Inspired by my and our travels, each item is designed, cut and sewn in my San Francisco studio.
+Inspired by travels with my family, each item is designed, cut and sewn in my San Francisco studio by me!

-PATO strives to source fabric sustainably when possible using fabric from personal archives, deadstock, vintage, thrifted or small batch production fabric.
+With PATO, I strive to source fabric sustainably when possible, using fabric from personal archives, deadstock, vintage, thrifted or small batch production fabric.
 On occasion, fabric is also purchased while traveling and due to this nature, quantities are limited and ever changing.
 If you’d like to be notified when new pieces are released, please sign up for the newsletter!

 As a proud immigrant of Vietnamese and Honduran decent, who also believes in fighting for equity, 5% of each item you purchase will be donated to an organization fighting for justice on a rotating basis.